anttisalonen/progbook/rst/intro.rst

 My wife was asking if she could become a software engineer like I did.

-I ended up checking the offerings around Computer Science at the local university.
-As I have some years of experience in software engineering, and also am now hiring and hence interviewing software engineers, it seemed to me like there's a bit of a gap between what industry needs and what the schools are producing, at least in my local area.
+I have some years of experience in software engineering, and also am now hiring and hence interviewing software engineers.
+I checked the offerings around Computer Science at the local university, but it seems to me like there's a bit of a gap between what industry needs and what the schools are producing, at least in my local area.
 To some extent this is expected: universities live in the academic world, often without an explicit goal of ensuring the graduates are employed by the industry.
 To mitigate, universities may offer degrees directed more towards real world, but these run into the risk of not being relevant or effective enough for the industry.

 So I ended up teaching my wife what I think is the right stuff.
 Now, since we also have a little daughter, finding time for both of us at the same time was sometimes difficult, so I'd write down some notes or exercises for her that she could dive into when she had time.
 I ended up writing more and more and structuring things better and all of it ended up being this book.